Your Rights

 Audiovisual Campaign

-ASDACS is part of The Audiovisual Campaign for fair remuneration worldwide for directors.
-This is being spearheaded by Writers and Directors’ Worldwide.
-In the Australian context, this can be summarized as:
+ASDACS is part of a worldwide fair remuneration campaign for directors, spearheaded by CISAC.
+In the Australian context, this can be summarised as:

 The Problem